How to Read QR Codes in Java PDFs with GroupDocs.Parser

 XmlExporter exporter = new XmlExporter();

-Save the extracted data:
+Save the extracted QR information to disk:

 exporter.exportBarcodes(barcodes, "YOUR_OUTPUT_DIRECTORY/data.xml");